lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-in-Orange-Datamining/README.md

 1. Train the model on these new texts

 1. Print out the  results of interest to you (topic model / grouping similar documents etc)

+# Usage

+## Tips for smoother use

+1. Enable and Disable links between widgets as needed to avoid excessive recalculation.

+1. Frequent use of 'view table' widget and 'save file' widget aids understanding - but best to add these only when you need them, then remove, to avoid confusing clutter

+1. If you have forked the repository, it can be faster to work intensely with the Orange file outside the repository, and then copy it back in once done - since GitHub Desktop takes time to synch the file

+1. Once the corpus has been created with Import Corpus, it is quicker going forward to use the Save Widget to save the corpus as a Tab file.
+Then delete the Import corpus widget and replace it with the Corpus widget, using that to open the tab file.

 # Further explanation of steps if necessary